 Pinot Noir and Chardonnay had been planted on the Schramsberg property for many years, but the estate is best for growing red Bordeaux varieties.
 As a result, their grapes for Schramberg's sparkling wines are sourced from cool weather generally coastal California locations.

 The first red wine grapes were planted on the estate in 1994.
-They waited 7 years before releasing their first commercial vintage in 2001.
+They waited 7 years before releasing their first commercial vintage in 2001 under the J. Davies Estate label.
 The vineyard is 15 acres.
 Today Davies produces a Bordeaux style blend each year which can be tasted at the winery.

-In 2009, the Davies family released their first still wines made from Pinot Noir.
+In 2009, the Davies family released their first still wines made from Pinot Noir under the Davies Vineyards label.
 The family's experience with Pinot Noir dates back to 1967, when Jack and Jamie Davies first used Pinot Noir to make their inaugural vintage of Blanc de Noirs sparkling wine.
 Over the years, Schramsberg's winemakers have built relationships with growers of Pinot Noir in the North Coast.